hashicorp/terraform/website/docs/registry/providers/docs.html.md

         cloud.md
 ```

-After publishing this provider version, viewing the documentation for this provider on the Terraform Registry would display a navigation which resembles this hierarchy:
+After publishing this provider version, its page on the Terraform Registry would display a navigation which resembles this hierarchy:

 * example Provider
 * Resources